egbuck/ormm/docs/source/problem_desc/rental.rst

 Constraints
 -----------
-- The number of workers that are working for each period must be greater than or equal to the minimum required - :py:obj:`PeriodReqs[p]`.
-Obtaining the number of workers that are present in each period requires using both the decision variables (what day a worker starts their shift) as well as the :py:obj:`ShiftLength` parameter.
-For example, if the :py:obj:`ShiftLength` is 2, and there are 10 workers that start Monday, 15 workers that start Tuesday, and 25 workers that start Wednesday, 40 workers would be present on Wednesday.
-  If we are at the first period given by the data, the model has to go back to the last period given as well - in our example, this would be saying the number of workers present on Sunday (the beginning of the week) is the number of workers that start on Sunday plus the number of workers that start on Saturday (the end of the week).
-In mathematical terms, this can be represented by
+- The covering constraints require that there are enough units available in each :py:obj:`Period p`.
+To obtain the number of units available in each period, we need to use the decision variables :py:obj:`NumRent[(p,a)]` in combination with the plan lengths :py:obj:`PlanLengths[p]`.
+  The number of units available in each period would be the sum of all of the :py:obj:`NumRent[(p,a)]` that are `effective` during the covering contraint's :py:obj:`Period p`.
+In other words, we have to look through all of the plans, and see which periods they can start in, and determine whether or not that combination symbol will be effective in the constraint's :py:obj:`Period p` based on the :py:obj:`PlanLengths[p]`.
+  This `effective` condition will be represented by the math symbol :math:`f`.
+  In mathematical terms, these constraints can be represented by

 .. math::

+   \sum_{j \in J \, \mid \, f} X_j \geq R_p
-   \sum_{p - (L - 1)}^p X_p \leq R_p \quad \forall p \in P
+      \quad \forall p \in P

-where :math:`P` is a cyclically ordered set (or a cycle) and the start of the sum goes back :math:`L - 1` terms in that set.
+where :math:`P` is a cyclically ordered set (or a cycle).

 - The decision variables must be greater than or equal to zero and integer.

 .. math::

-    X_p \geq 0\text{, int} \enspace \forall p \in P
+    X_j \geq 0\text{, int} \enspace \forall j \in J

 API Reference
 -------------